 The motivation behind AI patents is essentially the same for any other patents, Carey said.
 Namely, they allow inventors to capture more value from their creations and therefore provide an additional incentive for companies to invest in innovation.

-However, Carey said that it is a mistake to draft patents for AI algorithms the same way one would draft a patent for any other software application.
+However, Carey said that it is a mistake to draft patents for artificial intelligence the same way one would draft a patent for any other software application.

-For instance, an ineffectual AI patent might use the algorithm itself as the basis for several different claims, and only alter the language to protect a different “statutory class” in each claim.
+For instance, an ineffectual AI patent might use the algorithm itself, which are often powered by cloud computing, as the basis for several different claims, and only alter the language to protect a different “statutory class” in each claim.

 While this sort of patent structure is simple for attorneys to follow, Carey said it fails to provide the broadest possible protection.